 The first European building in Howick was All Saints Church of England church and the first service was held on Sunday 21 November 1847.
 The Sunday School started on 21 November 1847.
 The Roman Catholic Church was completed in 1848 and by 1851 there were 154 children enrolled at the two church schools.

 The first shops where provisions

-from their cottages.
+provisions from their cottages.
 There were also bake houses and a shoemaker.
-A General

 Most of the men were employed building roads, clearing the acre allotments, and helping with fencing, drainage and building bridges.
 Many took up the option of obtaining extra land.
 In 1849 thirty-one Fencibles held De-pasturing Licences and two years later that number had increased to forty-one.
 Holding a De-pasturing Licence allowed the men to vote for members of their first local government, who could then make decisions how the funds would be spent.
 Wardens were elected as in Onehunga.

 In 1867 an anniversary dinner was held to commemorate the landing 20 years earlier.
 In 1897 a reunion was held which included a luncheon, a sports day, and a dinner and ball.
 At this time there were only 2 original Fencible settlers living in Howick.

 there are many reminders of the Fencible influence in Howick including

 Two months after arriving the lieutenant governor was shown the proposed site.
 The soil was volcanic and the area was free of trees but with much fern and brush.
 Water was in abundant supply from streams.
 The immigrants originally sheltered in huts which they built themselves from tea-tree and raupo.
 The first wooden cottages were not built until April 1848 and the government paid the local Maori to supply raupo cottages in the meantime.
 These were not waterproof and were highly flammable.